CHAPTERS 49-51

 With shaking hands, Richard searched through his own photos.
 He landed on a department photo and zoomed in.
 “And this is James.”

 “Young,” Kaczmarek commented.
-“He looks like an undergrad yet he was one of your full time engineers?”
+“He looks barely out of high school, yet he was one of your full time engineers?”
 He glanced at Richard.
 “Prodigy type?”

 “He didn’t like the term,” Richard said quietly.
 “Or—doesn’t.
 I shouldn’t talk about him in the past tense.”
-Even though it was so difficult not to.
-People didn’t often burst into flames and survive.
+Even though it was difficult not to.
+People didn’t burst into flames and survive.

 “Did you approve of your daughter’s friendship with him?”

 Kaczmarek nodded, thinking.
-“Supposing our rescue is successful, what will you do with him, as the one that dragged your family into this nightmare?”
+“Supposing our rescue is successful, what will you do with him, as the one that dragged your family into all this?”

 “We honestly haven’t thought that far ahead,” Richard admitted.
 “He says he didn’t mean for all this to happen.”